CBIIT/nci-hello-world/README.md

-This repository is used for demonstrations by the NCI CBIIT Jenkins Service.
+This repository is used by the NCI CBIIT Jenkins Service for demonstrations.